centiglobe/decentralized-ISO20022/README.md

 ![Image of the system overview](images/system-overview.png)

 ## 2. Sequence diagram
-A sequence diagram for sending and receiving a pacs.008 message with the microservice. !!!!!!!!!!!!!!!!!!!!!!!Communication service represents an instance of the microservice.!!!!!!!!!!!!!!!!!!!!!!!!!!
+A sequence diagram for sending and receiving a pacs.008 message with the communication service.

 ![Image of a sequence diagram for sending and receiving a pacs.008 message](images/sequence-diagram-01.png)

 ## 3. Use In Settlement And Payments
-An example use case of the microservice in payments with FX settlements on a distributed ledger, and the different ISO20022 messages that can be used for communication.
+An example use case of the communication service in payments with FX settlements on a distributed ledger, and the different ISO20022 messages that can be used for communication.
 ![Image of a sequence diagram in a settlement and payments use case](images/sequence-diagram-02.png)

 ## 4. Technologies